 There was also a strong toasted sesame taste.
 Perhaps the thinness of these together with the baking process, sugar and salt made the sesame flavour more pronounced.

-I'm also not sure if they used meat in the one I tried, but I don't think so because I don't recall any meat-like ingredients.
+I'm also not sure if they used pork in the one I tried, but I don't think so because I don't recall any meat-like ingredients.
 Nonetheless, some recipes include it.
 For instance, this one uses meat (but qualifies that it is optional), whereas this one doesn't at all.

 Finally, what is common is that all the recipes I've seen feature a powder known by local Chinese as "five spice powder".
 It's basically a combination of ground star anise, cloves, Chinese cinnamon, Sichuan pepper and fennel seeds.
 And I think it's this spice combination that really gave this biscuit that punch.

 Well, with all these ingredients, it's almost a meal... especially so if you decide to go with the recipe which uses the meat.
+Probably the only type of biscuit that I would describe as "hearty".

-Now on to the review proper.
+How about the taste then?
+It's possibly the tastiest biscuit-type snack I have eaten.
 What I loved most about this version was how crispy it was, probably owing to its being so thin.
 I think its added crispiness was also due to a higher concentration of sugar, which helped to harden it upon heating, like the really sweet freshly-baked Famous Amos cookies, or else the crispy pastry topping that you find on top of the Hong Kong polo bun.

 However, it didn't strike me as too sweet, probably because of the savoury and spicy tastes.
 I thought I tasted both garlic and shallots in it, although most of the recipes I found didn't have shallots as an ingredient.
 This one had shallot juice though.